Study of $\psi(3686)\to\pi^0 h_c, h_c\to\gamma\eta_c$ via $\eta_c$ exclusive decays: INTRODUCTION

 \section{\bf INTRODUCTION}

 Studies of charmonium states have played an important role in understanding Quantum Chromodynamics (QCD) because of their relative immunity from complications like relativistic effects and the large value of the strong coupling constant $\alpha_s$.
 In the QCD potential model~\cite{Eichten:1978tg}, the spin-independent one-gluon exchange part of the $c\bar{c}$ interaction has been defined quite well by existing experimental data.
 The spin dependence of the $c\bar{c}$ potential is not as well understood.
 Until recently, the only well-measured hyperfine splitting was that for the $1S$ states of charmonium, $\Delta M_{hf}(1 S )= M (J/\psi ) - M (\eta_c) = 116 \pm 1$\,MeV/$c^2$~\cite{ref:PDG_2012}.
-In the past several years BaBar~\cite{etac_prime_babar}, Belle~\cite{etac_prime_belle}, CLEO~\cite{etac_prime_cleo}, and BESIII~\cite{etac_prime_bes} have succeeded in identifying $\eta_c(2S)$ and have measured $\Delta M_{hf}(2S)=M (\psi(3686)) - M(\eta_c(2S))=47 \pm 1$\,MeV/$c^2$.
+In the past several years Belle~\cite{Choi:2002na}, CLEO~\cite{etac_prime_cleo}, BaBar~\cite{etac_prime_babar}, and BESIII~\cite{Ablikim:2012sf} have succeeded in identifying $\eta_c(2S)$ and have measured $\Delta M_{hf}(2S)=M (\psi(3686)) - M(\eta_c(2S))=47 \pm 1$\,MeV/$c^2$.

 Of the charmonium states below $D\bar{D}$ threshold, the $h_c(1^{1}P_{1})$ is experimentally the least accessible because it cannot be produced directly in $e^+e^-$ annihilation or in the electric-dipole transition of a $J^{PC} = 1^{--}$ charmonium state.
 Limited statistics and photon-detection challenges also were major obstacles to the observation of $h_c$ in charmonium transitions.
 The precise measurement of $h_c$ properties is important because a comparison of its mass with the masses of the $3P$ states ($\chi_{cJ}$) provides much-needed information about the spin dependence of the $c\bar{c}$ interaction.
-According to QCD potential models, a small spin-spin interaction would lead to hyperfine splitting of the $P$ states that is close to zero \cite{swanson}.
+According to QCD potential models, the $c\bar{c}$ interaction in a charmonium meson can be described with a potential that includes a Lorentz scalar confinement term and a vector Coulombic term arising from one-gluon exchange between the quark and the antiquark.
+The scalar confining potential makes no contribution to the hyperfine interaction and the Coulombic vector potential produces hyperfine splitting only for $S$ states.
+This leads to the prediction of the hyperfine or triplet-singlet splitting in the $P$ states of $M_{hf} \equiv\langle M(1^3P)\rangle-M(1^1P_1)\simeq 0$, where $\langle M(1^3P)\rangle$ is the spin-weighted centroid mass of the triplet $^3P_J$ states~\cite {swanson,ref:E835hc,ref:cleohc08}.

 The first evidence of the $h_c$ state was reported by the Fermilab E760 experiment~\cite{ref:E760hc} and was based on the process $p\bar{p}\to \pi^0J/\psi$.
 This result was subsequently excluded by the successor experiment E835~\cite{ref:E835hc}, which investigated the same reaction with a larger data sample.
 E835 also studied $p\bar{p}\to h_c\to\gamma\eta_c$, in this case finding an $h_c$ signal.
 Soon after this the CLEO collaboration observed the $h_c$ and measured its mass~\cite{ref:cleohc05,ref:cleohc08} by studying the decay chain $\psi(3686)\to\pi^0 h_c, h_c\to\gamma\eta_c$ in $e^+e^-$ collisions.
 CLEO subsequently presented evidence for $h_c$ decays to multi-pion final states~\cite{ref:cleohc09}.
 Recently, the BESIII collaboration used inclusive methods to make the first measurements of the absolute branching ratios $\mathcal{B}(\psi(3686)\to\pi^{0}h_c)=(8.4\pm1.3\pm1.0)\times10^{-4}$ and $\displaystyle \mathcal{B}(h_c\to\gamma\eta_c)=(54.3\pm6.7\pm5.2)\%$~\cite{ref:bes3hc10}.
 CLEO has confirmed the BESIII results~\cite{Ge:2011kq} and also observed $h_c$ in $e^+e^-\to \pi^+\pi^- h_c$ at $\sqrt{s} =4170$\,MeV, demonstrating a new prolific source of $h_c$~\cite{CLEO:2011aa}.